Nobel Prize in Physiology or Medicine 1958

 Prize share: 1/2

-The Nobel Prize in Physiology or Medicine 1958 was divided, one half jointly to George Wells Beadle and Edward Lawrie Tatum "for their discovery that genes act by regulating definite chemical events" and the other half to Joshua Lederberg "for his discoveries concerning genetic recombination and the organization of the genetic material of bacteria."
+The Nobel Prize in Physiology or Medicine 1958 was divided, one half jointly to George Wells Beadle and Edward Lawrie Tatum "for their discovery that genes act by regulating definite chemical events" and the other half to Joshua Lederberg "for his discoveries concerning genetic recombination and the organization of the genetic material of bacteria"

-Nobel Prizes 2020
+Nobel Prizes and laureates

-Twelve laureates were awarded a Nobel Prize in 2020, for achievements that have conferred the greatest benefit to humankind.
+Six prizes were awarded for achievements that have conferred the greatest benefit to humankind.
+The 14 laureates' work and discoveries range from quantum tunnelling to promoting democratic rights.

 See them all presented here.